-The largest hotel in Austin and JW Marriott’s first hotel in Texas’ capital city, the JW Marriott Austin opened earlier this year, ahead of schedule and to glowing reviews.
+The largest hotel in Austin and JW Marriott’s first hotel in Texas’ capital city, the JW Marriott Austin opened in 2018, ahead of schedule and to glowing reviews.

-Designed by HKS Hospitality Group, the 34-story, 1,012-room, 1.2 million-square-foot hotel has booked more than a half-million room nights through 2021, serving business and leisure guests traveling to Austin, one of America’s fastest-growing and energetic cities.
+Designed by HKS, the 34-story, 1,012-room, 1.2 million-square-foot hotel has booked more than a half-million room nights through 2021.
+It will serve business and leisure guests traveling to Austin, one of America’s fastest-growing and energetic cities.